 I am not alone.

-· Parents’ more relaxed about posting children’s information online relative to stated concerns about child’s online presence.
+Parents more relaxed about posting children’s information online relative to stated concerns about the child’s online presence.

-· Over three quarters of parents post photos children on social networks, but over half unaware that Facebook owns digital rights.
+Over three quarters of parents post photos of children on social networks, but over half are unaware that Facebook owns digital rights.

 I want more information on what my child is learning in school in the safest online environment possible.
 What about you?